OGdevsol/Complete-Dress-Up-Game/README.md

 8) Items for users can be assigned points seperately, to give user more points if they are using weekly subscription package items or premium items.
 9) Tweaks and functionalities or a better experience such as selected state and undo functionality for each item have also been added.
 10) Every item has a seperate OnClick class that decides what will happen with that particular object once its relevant button is clicked.
 Most items share the same functionality however this makes it a lot easier to manage different animations, effects and properties for different objects.
+11) To get a rough idea of what's going on, you just need to review
+i) Any one of the CreateItemButtons method of InGameplayUIManager ii) Any one of the OnItemClick scripts iii) Relevant item's serializable class and initialization in LevelsSo script